 By including your website on your profile, you create a valuable backlink that signals to search engines like Google that your online presence is consistent and authoritative.
 This can positively impact your search rankings and make it easier for people to discover your website through search engine queries.
 However, it will also optimize your profile for recruiters as they will see that you are one step ahead of the competition.

-By linking your LinkedIn profile to your website, you also create a backlink, which is beneficial for SEO.
+By linking your profile to your website, you also create a backlink, which is beneficial for LinkedIn SEO optimization.

 Adding Your Website to the Experience Section